HrushikeshJoshi187/Ask_Your_Crush_Out_Online/README.md

 If you found this project fun or helpful, feel free to ⭐️ the repository or drop a comment.
 I’d love to hear your thoughts!

 Built with ❤️ by Hrushi Joshi

+// 4 lines of message
+// button looks text
+// placeholder is misunderstood as message
+// Emoji and unicode passing in message and also in URL (check dom-purify)
+// linkedin Post, video, github post , X post
+//